-Table 7.3 Design/Assessment Check Criteria
+Table 7.4.1 Design/Assessment Check Criteria

 The Design/Assessment Team will address any issues or comments raised by the Check Team.
-Once agreement has been reached that the design or assessment is accurate, satisfies the relevant standards and the design has been accurately translated to the construction drawings and bar bending schedules, the Design/Assessment and Check Certificates can be prepared and submitted to the TAA.
+Once agreement has been reached that the design or assessment is accurate, satisfies the relevant standards and the design has been accurately translated to the construction drawings and bar bending schedules, the Design/Assessment & Check Certificates can be prepared and submitted to the TAA.

-7.5.1 Design/Assessment and Check Certificates
+Design/Assessment and Check Certificates

-The format and layout of the certificates must follow the appropriate proforma set out in Appendix A of CG 300.
+The format and layout of the certificates must follow the appropriate pro-forma set out in Appendix A of CG 300.
 The wording of the certificate may vary depending upon the Category of Structure and whether it is a design, assessment or check that is being certified.
-Any deviation from the standard format and wording must be agreed with the Technical Approval Authority before submission, otherwise, it will be automatically rejected.
+Any deviation from the standard format and wording must be agreed with the Technical Approval Authority before submission, else it shall be automatically rejected.
 Each Design/Assessment and Check Certificate shall include the CDM Principal Designer as signatory.

-Accompanying the submission of the certificate(s) the developer shall provide:
+Accompanying the submission of the certificate(s) the Developer shall provide:

-- Construction drawings, accompanying specifications and reinforcement schedules - A copy of the structural design or assessment calculations - A copy of the Geotechnical Design Report for the structure - A copy of the Topographical Survey - Where the works affect the existing highway, a copy of the Ground Penetrating Radar Survey and records of utility trenches to investigate unidentified apparatus - Where the works affect an existing structure, a copy of the Inspection and Assessment Reports
+- The Construction drawings and accompanying specifications and reinforcement schedules - A copy of the structural design or assessment calculations - A copy of the Geotechnical Design Report for the Structure - A copy of the Topographical Survey - Where the works affect the existing Highway, a copy of the Ground Penetrating Radar Survey and records of utility trenches to investigate unidentified apparatus - Where the works affect an existing structure, a copy of the Inspection and Assessment Reports

-7.5.2 Design Review for New Structures and Modifications to Existing Structures
+Design Review for New Structures and Modifications to Existing Structures

-The Technical Approval Authority shall carry out a formal review of the information submitted with the Design and Check Certificates.
+The TAA shall carry out a formal review of the information submitted with the Design and Check Certificates.
 The purpose of the review is:

-- To ensure the construction drawings and accompanying specifications are consistent with the Approved AIP Document and comply with the relevant Technical Standards - To capture ambiguous or incomplete information that would have a cost implication for Section 278 Works - To identify materials, components or details that could adversely affect the buildability or quality of the construction or ease of future maintenance
+- To ensure that the Construction drawings and accompanying specifications are consistent with the Approved AIP Document and comply with the relevant Technical Standards; - To capture ambiguous or incomplete information that would have a cost implication for a Section 278 Works; - To identify materials, components or details that could adversely affect the buildability or quality of the construction or ease of future maintenance. - To inspect the Design/Assessment calculations to ensure that they comply with the AIP.